AmerBecic/ShoppingApplication/README.md

 # Shopping App
-This is a demo for a Shopping app.  (refrence to legacy repository to see how it was built step by step from scratch: https://github.com/AmerBecic/ShoppingAppLegacy )
+This is a demo for a Shopping app.

-Having accumulated 2 years of experience with the MVC design pattern, I've chosen to embark on a challenging journey to explore and construct something using the MVVM architecture in .Net Framework. <br/>

-## **At the moment application is getting upgraded to use .Net Core**. ##

-.Net Core version of the app will use MVC design pattern.
+This is .Net Core version of https://github.com/AmerBecic/ShoppingAppLegacy

+Previous version was build in .Net Framework, while this is that same project upgraded to .Net Core

 ## Description